wsuryaningrat/portfolium-template/README.md

-# Portfolio Template
+# Portfolium Template

-A modern, responsive portfolio website template built with React, TypeScript, and Tailwind CSS.
-This template is perfect for developers, designers, and professionals who want to showcase their work and skills.
+A modern, responsive portfolio website template built with React, TypeScript, and Tailwind CSS. **Portfolium** combines "Portfolio" and "Premium" to deliver a professional, feature-rich template perfect for developers, designers, and professionals who want to showcase their work and skills.

 ## Features